 Sandalwood family (Santalaceae)

-Photographic Location: The photograph was taken at Loda Cemetery Prairie in Iroquois County, Illinois.
+Photographic Location: The photographs were taken at the Loda Cemetery Prairie in the southwest corner of Iroquois County, Illinois.